wangziqi2013/wangziqi2013.github.io/_posts/2018-05-29-Hardware-Ext-to-Make-Lazy-Sub-Safe.markdown

 end of the critical section.
 This way, multiple hardware transactions can execute in parallel, providing higher degrees of parallelism given that the transactions do not conflict with each other.

+Due to certian restrictions of current commercial implementations of HTM, HLE mechanisms must provide a "fall-back" path that executes the critical section in pure software with minimum hardware support.
+This is usually caused by the fact that HTM capabilities heavily depend on the capacity of the cache and cache parameters.
+If the size of a transaction exceeds the maximum that the cache could support, then there is no way that the transaction can commit even in the absence of conflict.
+On Intel platform, the fall back path

 Lazy subscription enables  STM and HTM